HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Baxi Platinum Combi Boiler – Review, Price & Alternatives

-The Baxi Platinum is a combi boiler that’s been getting a lot of attention recently for one reason; warranty.
+We’re reviewing the Baxi Platinum–a combi boiler that’s been getting a lot of attention recently for one reason; warranty.

 Fact: even the best boilers break.
-When they do, homeowners want the peace of mind that they are going to be fixed with little or no expensive.
+When they do, homeowners want the peace of mind that they are going to be fixed with little or no expense.

 The Baxi Platinum gives homeowners exactly that, with a whopping 10-year warranty.
 And, with prices a little below that of the equivalent Worcester combis, it represents excellent value for money.

 There’s no doubt that most people naturally gravitate towards a Worcester when looking for a new boiler.
 But, why?
 Brands such as Baxi, Ideal and Vaillant all offer products of similar quality and either with higher warranties, or a lower price.